William J. Cameron: Working for Ford

 After being recommended by E.G. Pipp, whom Cameron had worked for at the Detroit News, Henry Ford hired him to work for The Dearborn Independent, a newspaper Ford had purchased.

-Working for the Dearborn Independent, Cameron was the principal writer of a series of articles that were later published as the booklet The International Jew.
-When Pipp left the Independent over the publishing of the antisemitic articles, Cameron became chief editor of the paper until it ceased publication in 1927.
-From the mid-1920s to the early 1940s, he also handled all of Ford's personal press relations.
+Working for the Dearborn Independent, Cameron was the principal writer of a series of antisemitic articles that were later published on a near weekly basis from May 22, 1920 until January 14, 1922.
+Pipp left the Dearborn Independent over the publishing of these articles, and Cameron became chief editor until the paper ceased publication in 1927.
+A selection of the articles were later published as a four volume set of booklets titled The International Jew.

+The extent of Cameron's involvement with the publishing of The International Jew came to light as a result of a highly publicized libel suit against Ford filed by Aaron Sapiro in 1925.
+The suit was a response to another series of Independent articles, "Jewish Exploitation of Farmer Organizations".
+During the suit's trial in 1927, Cameron spent six-and-a-half days on the witness stand giving testimony that absolved Ford of any connection to the Independent's content and that as editor, it was Cameron who determined what was published.
+As a result of the libel suit, Ford agreed to cease publication of any antisemitic material and closed the paper in 1927.

+From the mid-1920s to the early 1940s, Cameron also handled all of Ford's personal press relations.

 Cameron also gave a weekly talk on The Ford Sunday Evening Hour, a radio program that ran from October 1934 until March 1942.

 British-Israelism

-It is not known for certain when Cameron became interested in British-Israelism, but author Michael Barkun speculates that he was raised in the tradition by his father.
+It is not known for certain when Cameron became interested in British Israelism, but author Michael Barkun speculates that he was raised in the tradition by his father.

-Howard Rand had been an organizer the British-Israel World Federation and in early 1930 he met with Cameron in Detroit to establish a new British-Israel group in the US: the Anglo-Saxon Federation of America.
-Cameron become the new organization's first president with Suite 601 of the Fox Building in Detroit as the headquarters.
-Detroit hosted the first convention in May 1930.
+Howard Rand had been an organizer for the British-Israel World Federation and in early 1930 he met with Cameron in Detroit to establish a new British-Israel group in the US: the Anglo-Saxon Federation of America.
+Cameron become the new organization's first president with Suite 601 of the Fox Building in Detroit as its headquarters.
+Detroit was the location of the Federation's first convention in May 1930.

 Cameron was also a lay preacher and was known to give lectures on British Israelism.
-In 1933 he gave a series of lectures at The Dearborn Inn where he posited his view of the Bible as a racial book.
+He gave lectures with titles such as "The Economic Law of God" and "Discourse on the Economic Law of Moses" that were later published by both The BIWF and the Anglo-Saxon Federation of America.
+The antisemitism of his lectures and sermons was more muted than his articles in the Independent.
+In 1933 he gave a series of lectures at The Dearborn Inn where he posited his view of the Bible as a racial book and that it was the story of the Anglo-Saxon race.

+In 1935, Cameron became the director of Destiny, the publishing arm of the Anglo-Saxon Federation of America.